Black workers have made no progress in closing earnings gaps with white men since 2000

 Stagnant median wages are not desirable or inevitable.
 There has been substantial overall economic growth since 2000, and a growing economy has the potential to increase wages and improve living standards across the board.
 Unfortunately, as with the decades leading up to 2000, overall economic growth has not translated into rising wages for the vast majority of workers.
 The figure below illustrates the growth in real median earnings for black and white, male and female full-time workers between 2000 and 2017, and provides a useful benchmark: productivity growth over the same period.
 Productivity growth—the growth of output of goods and services produced in an average hour of work—is a good representation of how the expanding economy could translate into broad-based wage growth.
 As you can see, productivity grew nearly 23 percent over this period of wage stagnation.
 But even white women, who had the strongest median wage growth in this figure, saw their average wage grow less than half as fast as productivity.

-Source: EPI analysis of Current Population Survey Annual Social and Economic Supplement Historical Income Tables (Table P-38) and of data from the Bureau of Economic Analysis (BEA) and the Bureau of Labor Statistics (BLS) (see technical appendix of Understanding the Historic Divergence Between Productivity and a Typical Worker's Pay for more detailed information)
+Source: EPI analysis of Current Population Survey Annual Social and Economic Supplement (CPS ASEC) Historical Income Tables (Table P-38) and of data from the Bureau of Economic Analysis (BEA) and the Bureau of Labor Statistics (BLS) (see technical appendix of Understanding the Historic Divergence Between Productivity and a Typical Worker's Pay for more detailed information)

 While the vast majority of workers missed out on the gains from growing productivity, those at the top reaped the rewards.
 You can see that pulling apart most distinctly in hourly wage data, which allows an examination of the top 1 percent.
 Between 1979 and 2016, wages for the top 1 percent of earners increased 149 percent, while wages for the bottom 90 percent only grew 21 percent.
 This rising inequality has a clear cost.
 We should consider it a public policy failure if working people’s wages don’t grow alongside the overall economy.
 Between 1947 and 1979, they did.
 They can again.